confluentinc/examples/replicator-schema-translation/docs/index.rst

    .. sourcecode:: bash

-      # Source Schema Registry cluster should show one subject, i.e., the output should be ["testTopic-value"]
+      # Source Schema Registry should show one subject, i.e., the output should be ["testTopic-value"]
       docker-compose exec connect curl http://srcSchemaregistry:8085/subjects

-      # Destination Schema Registry cluster should show one subject, i.e., the output should be ["testTopic.replica-value"]
+      # Destination Schema Registry should show one subject, i.e., the output should be ["testTopic.replica-value"]
       docker-compose exec connect curl http://destSchemaregistry:8086/subjects

 8. To complete the demo, reset both Schema Registries to ``READWRITE`` mode: